 What should be on a graduation party planning checklist?

-Guest list, venue, date/time, invitations, food, decorations, games, photo plan (QR gallery or booth), guest book, favors, and day-of timeline.
-Download our free interactive checklist at /timeline.
+Guest list, date and time, venue, invitations, food, decorations, games, a photo plan (QR gallery or booth), a guest book, favors, and a day-of timeline.
+You can build all of it with the free interactive timeline tool.

 Collecting guest photos?